 The two-arrived home safe and warm.
-They both neglected everything in the car to get inside quicker, there they jumped straight into their bed hoping to get to a comfortable level of warm.
+They both neglected everything in the car to get inside quicker; there, they jumped straight into their bed, hoping to get to a comfortable level of warmth.

 “Hey Coraline, do you think that your bed might be warmer if you had more than just one shitty cover?”

-“Well if I was not scared before I am now, look you told me it will be fine and I tend to trust you.
-So, let’s chuck some crap on the TV and fall asleep in my cold as bed.”
+“Well, if I was not scared before, I am now; look, you told me it would be fine, and I tend to trust you.
+So, let’s chuck some crap on the TV and fall asleep in my cold bed.”

 Jackson smiled as he pulled out the TV remote and got comfortable.
-They snuggled up watching some terrible show on the TV.
-What seemed like two minutes of show quickly turned to ad’s.
+They snuggled up, watching some terrible show on the TV.
+What seemed like two minutes of the show quickly turned to ads.